 When you first come out, people may struggle with your pronouns and name and make genuine mistakes.
 Let them know why changing your name and pronoun is important to you and reflects who you truly are.

 LEAGALLY TRANSITIONING

-Some steps that may be taken to legally transition from your sex assigned at birth to better reflect your gender identity include:
+Some steps that may be taken to legally transition to better reflect your gender identity include:

 Legally Changing your Name